Behavior Expectations

 • The administration has the right to revoke overseas travel privileges.

-• The student may lose any student leadership position, including Senate, Class Officer, NHS, Ambassador Board membership etc. for the remainder of the school year.
+• The student may lose any student leadership position, including Senate, Class Officer, NHS, Ambassador Board membership clubs, athletics and activities for the remainder of the school year, and the year following.

 • If appropriate, on-going counseling with the student’s counselor.